Li Yugang: Early life

-Li went to Xi'an to work as a waiter in an entertainment club after he became jobless in Changchun for a full year.
-He was fascinated by the singers whom he came across for the first time in his life.
 Soon, he was allowed to sing a few songs and became a club singer.
-His breakthrough came when one day a female colleague didn't show up and he had to take her place singing in female voice.
-"That's how I started with female roles" recalled Li Yugang.
-His talent to sing both male and female voices impressed the audience.
-The owner of the establishment hired him full-time and he started to have a proper job.
-From 1998 to 2006, he began to be trained professionally and to develop his singing and acting in nan dan (male plays female role in Peking Opera).
+His breakthrough came when a female colleague didn't show up and he had to take her place, singing in a female voice.
+"That's how I started with female roles," recalled Li Yugang.
+The ability to perform in both male and female vocal ranges led to a full-time position.
+From 1998 to 2006, Li trained professionally to develop skills in nándàn, the traditional Peking opera practice of men portraying female characters.